 As I watched the short film, it didn’t matter whether I was much older than Chelsea, whether I was bullied when I was in the fifth grade, or whether it happened in a different way then to her.
 I felt connected to her and Caralyn´s stories.
 Seeing how much one hour with a young person can change that person’s life had a huge impact on me especially because I’m a mother and I try to help my own kids navigate the challenges of growing up while reinforcing their self-esteem.
 Find out how you can also spend #AnHourWithHer here, so you can change how a girl sees herself and imagines her potential.

 A few moments later, the incredible Debbie Allen came onstage along with the equally impressive Jess Weiner.
 It was such a powerful conversation about breaking glass ceilings, persevering even when nobody believes in you, refusing to be a victim, and assuming the control of your own life and your story.
 I could have listened to them for hours!

 The day continued with more sessions, panels and self-esteem workshops in the Dove suite, where I also got pampered.
 It was such a nice break in my hectic conference schedule!

 Yet I look forward to keep sharing our personal stories and using them to build a better, kinder world.
-One in which there is greater diversity, tolerance and respect.
+One in which there are greater diversity, tolerance, and respect.
 We’ve come a long way in these first 10 years of Mom 2.0 Summit and I cannot wait to see what our voices can continue building.